ttollers/express-react-redux-template/README.md

-# express-handlebars-template
+# express-react-redux-template
-A basic template for a project using express with handlebars
+A basic expres react/redux app.
+Has examples of async redux actions and middleware.
+No selectors for the time being.

 ## Usage
 ### Install